Making Migration Work

 Originally from Sri Lanka, Sam is an International Entrepreneur in the field of telecommunications.

-Martin Truong : South China Seas to the South Coast of Devon
+Truong family : South China Seas to the South Coast of Devon

 Plucked from a crammed, sinking boat in the middle of the South China Sea, the Truong family revisit their experience of coming to the UK as a family of Vietnamese refugees and reflect on how the support they received shaped their past 40 years.